-How is the Forward Collision Warning system alert presented to the driver? - (Check all that apply) - X Warning light

-X Buzzer or auditory alarm
+How is the Forward Collision Warning system Χ Warning light alert presented to the driver?
+(Check all that apply) Х Buzzer or auditory alarm (Check all that apply) Vibration Other

-Vibration

-Other

-Describe the method by which the driver is alerted light, where is it located, its color, size, words, or s If it is a sound, describe if it is a constant beep or a describe where it is felt (e.g., pedals, steering whe ymbo a repe ol, does it flash on and off, etc. eated beep.
-If it is a vibration,

-possibly magnitude), the type of warning (light, auditory, vibration, or combination),
+Describe the method by which the driver is alerted.
+For example, if the warning is a light, where is it located, its color, size, words, or symbol, does it flash on and off, etc. If it is a sound, describe if it is a constant beep or a repeated beep.
+If it is a vibration, describe where it is felt (e.g., pedals, steering wheel), the dominant frequency (and possibly magnitude), the type of warning (light, auditory, vibration, or combination), etc.

-The AEB system alerts the driver with a visual and auditory alert.
-The visual alert is three stages and is displayed in the multi-information display located in the center of the instrument panel.
-It consists of an image of two vehicles between lane lines.
-Additionally, the first stage displays the words "Collision Warning", the second "Emergency Braking", and lastly "Drive Carefully".
-The auditory alert consists of repeated beeps with a primary frequency at approximately 1500 Hz.
+The AEB system alerts the driver with a two-stage visual and auditory alert.
+The visual alert is displayed in the multi-information display located in the center of the instrument panel.
+The first stage consists of an image of two vehicles between lane lines with the words "Collision Warning" and the words change to "Emergency Braking" in the second stage.
+The auditory alert consists of repeated beeps for the first stage, and then a continuous beep for the second stage.
+The primary frequency for both alerts is approximately 1000 Hz.

 Is there a way to deactivate the system?

-X Yes No
+X Yes

+No